Union Cycliste Internationale: Women

+The UCI organizes the Road World Championships (road race first held in 1959, time trial first held in 1994), as well as administers the premier tier UCI Women's World Tour races.
+The highest level teams in women's road cycling are the UCI Women's WorldTeams, who are invited to all UCI World Tour races.

-Since 1998, the UCI Women's Road World Cup has served as a season-long competition of elite-level one-day and stage race events.
+Between 1998 and 2015, the UCI Women's Road World Cup served as a season-long competition of elite-level one-day events.
+From 2016, the competition was replaced by the UCI Women's World Tour - which includes stage stages as well as one-day events, including many races used in the World Cup.

 Track cycling

 The UCI Track Cycling World Championships for men and women offers individual and team championships in several track cycling disciplines.
 The UCI Track Cycling World Cup serves as a season-long competition of elite-level.

 Para-cycling Track

 The UCI Para-cycling Track World Championships for men and women offers individual and team championships in several track cycling disciplines.

 Cyclo-cross

-Each UCI-sponsored event feeds into the season-long competition known as the UCI Cyclo-cross World Cup.
-In addition, a series of single-day events are held each year to determine the Cyclo-cross World Champion at the UCI Cyclo-cross World Championships.
+The UCI organizes the UCI Cyclo-cross World Cup which is a season long competition consisting of a series of one-day races in different countries.
+In addition, each year UCI holds the UCI Cyclo-cross World Championships to determine the world champions for various age categories.
+UCI also publishes the UCI cyclo-cross ranking for riders.

 Mountain bike racing

 In mountain bike racing, the UCI Mountain Bike & Trials World Championships is the most important and prestigious competition each year.
 This includes the disciplines of cross-country and downhill.
 In addition, this event consists of world championship events for bike trials riding.
 In 2012 the first cross-country eliminator world championship was held in Saalfelden.

 The UCI Mountain Bike World Cup is a series of races, held annually since 1991.

 At the 2011 World Championships held in Champéry, Switzerland the UCI announced a controversial new sponsorship deal with the previously unheard of RockyRoads Network.

+Since 2024, the UCI has organized UCI Snow Bike World Championships for the discipline of snow biking which is a type of mountain bike racing on an alpine skiing course.